ranesh88/Principal-Component-Analysis-PCA-/README.md

 Data compression: PCA can be used to reduce the dimensionality of high-dimensional datasets, making them easier to store and analyze.
 Feature extraction: PCA can be used to identify the most important features in a dataset, which can be used to build predictive models.

+## What are principal component analysis concepts?

+Principal Component Analysis (PCA) is a statistical procedure that uses an orthogonal transformation that converts a set of correlated variables to a set of uncorrelated variables.PCA is the most widely used tool in exploratory data analysis and in machine learning for predictive models.

 ## What are the benefits of PCA?

-What is Principal Component Analysis (PCA) & How to Use It ...
 Other benefits of PCA include reduction of noise in the data, feature selection (to a certain extent), and the ability to produce independent, uncorrelated features of the data.
 PCA also allows us to visualize data and allow for the inspection of clustering/classification algorithms.